Retirement Planning

 Retirement funds represent a valuable asset and thus are an important segment of a retired person’s income picture.
 The attorneys of Grimaldi Yeung Law Group are uniquely qualified to assist you and your family in maximizing your retirement benefits.

-Retirement accounts such as IRAs, 401(k)s and 403(b)s are tax-deferred savings and are an important source of income.
+Retirement accounts such as IRAs, 401(k)s and 403(b)s are tax deferred savings and are an important source of income in the later, non-working years.
 Funds deposited into retirement accounts are not subject to income tax until they are distributed.
-Taxes are paid at the time of distribution.
+Taxes are paid at the time of distribution or withdrawal.

-Minimum distributions from retirement accounts are not required after 72, this age has been extended and can change.
-Generally, it is advisable to take only minimum distributions.
-However, in a year when substantial medical deductions will be taken, it may be advisable to take a larger distribution, as the deduction can offset the income liability on the distribution tax.
+You may decide when and how much you wish to withdraw from your qualified tax deferred retirement plan.
+Minimum distributions from retirement accounts are required after a certain age set by federal tax law.
+As of 2024, the age has been set at 73.
+Generally, it is advisable to take only minimum distributions, or what you need to maintain your lifestyle.
+However, in a year when substantial medical deductions will be taken, it may be advisable to take a larger distribution.
+The deduction can offset the income tax liability on the distribution.
 Consult with a financial planner or with the attorneys at Grimaldi Yeung Law Group before taking this step.
 We can offer sound counsel before you take large retirement fund distributions.

 Roth IRAs

 Roth IRAs are an innovative retirement option that has certain tax advantages.
-Roth IRA’s are funded with income which has already been subject to income tax.
-Provided certain requirements are met, the funds grow tax-free and are not subject to additional income tax when withdrawn by the account holder.
+Roth IRAs are funded with income which has already been subjected to income tax.
+Provided certain requirements are met, the Roth IRA funds grow tax-free and are not subject to additional income tax when withdrawn by the account holder.
 The restrictions vary according to law, but generally include:

 Designating A Beneficiary